-The Site Plan review procedure is intended to ensure compliance with the development and design standards of this UDC and to encourage quality development reflective of the adopted goals and objectives of the Town.
-The Site Plan review procedure ensures that proposed development applications address and mitigate potential adverse impacts associated with the proposal.
+The Site Plan review process is intended to ensure compliance with the development and design standards of this UDC and to encourage quality development reflective of the adopted goals and objectives of the Town.
+The Site Plan review process also ensures that proposed development applications address and mitigate potential adverse impacts prior to issuance of a building or site development permit.